 Gehrmann M., Stangl S., Foulds G.A., Oelinger R., Breuninger S., Rad R., Pockley A.G., Multhoff G. (2014) Tumor imaging and targeting potential of an Hsp70-derived 14-mer peptide.
 PLoS ONE 9(8): e105344. doi:10.1371/journal.pone.0105344.

 Gehrmann M., Stangl S., Kirschner A., Foulds G.A., Sievert W., Doß B.T., Walch A., Pockley A.G., Multhoff G. (2012) Immunotherapeutic targeting of membrane Hsp70-expressing tumors using recombinant human granzyme B. PLoS ONE 7(7): e41341. doi:10.1371/journal.pone.0041341.

 Stangl S., Gehrmann M., Riegger J., Kuhs K., Riederer I., Sievert W., Hube K., Mocikat R., Dressel R., Kremmer E., Pockley A.G., Friedrich L., Vigh L., Skerra A., Multhoff G. (2011) Targeting membrane heat shock protein 70 (Hsp70) on tumors by cmHsp70.1 antibody.
 Proceedings of the National Academy of Sciences USA, 108:733-8.See all of A. Graham Pockley's publications...

 - Immune-Based Cancer Biomarker Discovery

-- Immune Profiling
+- Immune Profiling and Diagnostics

-- Precision Medicine
+- Precision and Predictive Medicine